webprofusion/certify-docs/docs/guides/certificate-authorities.md

 ## Managing CA accounts

-Before you can use a different Certificate Authority in Certify you first need to create a new ACME account for that service under `Settings` > `Certicate Authorities`.
+Before you can use a different Certificate Authority in Certify you first need to create a new ACME account for that service under `Settings` > `Certificate Authorities`.
 If your provider requires External Account Binding (EAB) credentials you supply these in the Advanced tab.

 In some situations it's useful to test the certificate request process against the *Staging* (test) version of a Certificate Authority.
 To use the staging version of your CA, add a new Certificate Authority account and select Staging from the Advanced tab.
 You can then request staging certificates for a particular managed certificate under `Certificate` > `Advanced` > `Certificate Authority`.
 Staging certificates are not publicly trusted, so can't be used for real websites.
 Some CAs do not provide a Staging API.